 The service provider must monitor the person's health and well-being during the restraint.
 Staff monitoring the procedure must not be the staff implementing the procedure when possible.

 Property damage, verbal aggression or a person's refusal to receive or participate in treatment or programming on their own do not constitute an emergency.
-However, some situations might rise to the level of being considered an emergency, such as a property destruction that involves breaking glass in a way that the person is likely to be cut by the glass. ---
+However, some situations might rise to the level of being considered an emergency, such as a property destruction that involves breaking glass in a way that the person is likely to be cut by the glass.

+What is “least restrictive”?

+Using the least restrictive emergency manual restraint means restricting the person as little as possible in order to achieve safety.
+For example, if physical harm can be prevented by using either a one-arm hold or a full-body hold, the one-arm hold is what the service provider should use because it does not limit movement on other parts of the person’s body.
+Service providers may use more restrictive holds as needed, but only when those holds are necessary to protect the person or others from imminent risk of physical harm.

+Alternatives to restraint

+While EUMR might be necessary in some situations, service providers should always be thinking about alternative ways to address a challenging behavior that do not require restraint use.
+For example, service providers might be able to:

+Put space or an item such as a couch between them and the person to prevent injury from aggression.

+Calm the person by talking to them in an empathetic manner.

+Redirect the person by engaging them in an alternative activity.

+And hundreds of other things.
+What works for one person will typically be different from what works for another person, so it is often helpful when staff are given an opportunity to get to know someone before they start providing services.

-ightWhen a PSTP is required for EUMR
+When a PSTP is required for EUMR

-As mentioned earlier in this training, service providers must develop a PSTP for a person who has been subjected to either three incidents of EUMR within 90 days.four incidents of EUMR within 180 days.
+Service providers must develop a PSTP for a person who has been subjected to either:

-Reporting The Use Of EUMR

-Each licensed program has specific reporting requirements.
-For example, in Children’s Residential Facilities, Minn.
-Rule 2960.0710, Subpart 6(G) requires that a mental health professional or program director be contacted within 30 minutes of starting a physical hold or seclusion, and Subpart 6(K) identifies what needs to be documented.
-The next section of this training will review the form that must be submitted to DHS when an EUMR or other reportable intervention is used.
+Three incidents of EUMR within 90 days.

+Four incidents of EUMR within 180 days.

 Use of EUMR to ensure safety

-Service providers should keep in mind that EUMR is only allowed in limited situations.
+Some service providers are hesitant to allow their staff to use emergency manual restraint, but it can sometimes be necessary in unexpected situations.
 For example, if a person is cutting their wrists or runs in front of traffic, service providers might need to physically intervene to save the person from harm.
 Failure to protect the person could potentially be considered neglect.
-Sometimes service providers might call 911 instead of using EUMR, but calling emergency services is not always an option.
-Emergency responders might not arrive fast enough to help or the person might be afraid of them, which could make the situation worse.
+Sometimes service providers might call 911 instead of using EUMR, but emergency responders might not arrive fast enough to help or the person might be afraid of them, which could make the situation worse.
 It is important for providers to find a balance between avoiding restraint and ensuring people are kept safe from harm.

-We andightWedo
+We recommend all service providers provide training and have a policy that allows staff to use restraint during emergencies because:

+It is impossible to know all the situations they might encounter and they might need to save a life someday regardless of what company policy states.

+Staff who are not trained in EUMR and who have not practiced might hurt themselves or others in emergency situations of restraint use.

+Staff likely will feel more confident and act competently during emergencies when they know the rules around restraint use and know that company policy supports them in emergency situations.

+DHS provides two sample policy templates to help service providers draft their EUMR service policies.
+We recommend, though do not require, that service providers use the template titled Emergency Use of Manual Restraint (EUMR) Allowed Policy (DOCX).